-Speaking of summer holidays, the right dress will also cover a multitude of cocktails, ice creams, beers on the beach, desserts, brunches – oh, I need this break!
+Speaking of holidays, the right summer dresses will also cover a multitude of cocktails, ice creams, beers on the beach, desserts, brunches – oh, I need this break!
 Seriously, it is much easier finding a dress that matches your body than it is a pair of jeans.
 And that means they’re also safer to order online as you’re pretty sure to get the right fit.

-With all that in mind, here are my picks of the best dresses to wear this summer.
+With all that in mind, here are my picks of the best summer dresses for this year.
 They’re all extremely versatile – wear them with white trainers during the day for sightseeing and then a pair of sandals or heels and you’re ready to hit the strip at night – and guaranteed to make you a beach babe.
 Yes, I said it…

-Tie-dye is a big trend this summer and haven’t had a sneak preview of what’ll be in the shops come autumn, it doesn’t look as if it’s going away anytime soon.
+Tie-dye is a big trend this summer and I’ve had a sneak preview of what’ll be in the shops come autumn and it doesn’t look as if it’s going away anytime soon.
 I like this one because it is a more sophisticated take on tie-dye, so you can wear it at the office and not look as if you’ve just stumbled out of Glastonbury.

 I love Red Herring and this dress makes me smile.
 I can imagine it wafting elegantly around a European boulevard.
 Love it.